 Physical Suicide Deterrent System and Wind Retrofit Construction Scheduling and Claim Review Services, RFQ/RFP No. 2018-B-07.
 On August 8, 2017, the District issued a Request for Statement of Qualifications and Proposals (RFQ/RFP) to engage consultants to provide cost estimating and construction scheduling and claim review services during construction of Contract No. 2016-B-1, Golden Gate Bridge Physical Suicide Deterrent and Wind Retrofit.
 On September 12, 2017, the Office of the District Secretary received eight proposals.
 The selection committee reviewed the proposals and on September 29, 2017, interviewed the three top-ranked proposers.
-Report of the District Engineer Board of Directors Meeting of May 21, 2021

 On November 17, 2017, the Board, by Resolution No. 2017-105, authorized the award of Contract No. 2018-B-07, Construction Scheduling and Claim Review Services, to Secretariat International in an amount not to exceed \$2,264,332.41 subject to the District receiving the California Department of Transportation's (Caltrans) approval of the PSA prior to its execution.
 The proposed contract and supporting documentation have been submitted to Caltrans for review and approval.
 On May 22, 2018, Caltrans approved the PSA and supporting documentation.
+The

-The Notice to Proceed was issued effective July 9, 2018.
+Notice to Proceed was issued effective July 9, 2018.
 The consultant is assisting the District with reviews of the Contractor's schedule and schedule updates.